whily/notes/legion-archlinux.md

 It seems that KDE is not usable after upgrading to Plasma 6.
 To avoid error messages for non-compatible applets, comment out the sections in `~/.config/plasma-org.kde.plasma.desktop-appletrc' or delete the file directly.

+If keyboard does not work in Chromium but still work in other programs (e.g. Konsole, Emacs), then type the following in terminal: `ibus exit`.

 #### Analyze boot time